 Spine or other pain is experienced by each individual through a complex interaction of neurological (peripheral and central), psychological, and social variables.
 Pain elicits various autonomic, neuro-protective, and affective responses.
-These physiologic and cognitive-behavioral responses can be altered with appropriate training and insight, leading to partial control of central processing of pain, or influence the activation of descending pain inhibition pathways.
-[2, 3] Training in one or more behavioral interventions for [chronic] pain might impart effective pain management tools and strategies for cervical radiculopathy (CR) or other pain patients.
-[4-8] Persson, et al found that patients with CR often have concomitant behavioral or emotional dysfunction and suggested that treatment outcomes were enhanced by the inclusion of a cognitive-behavioral approach to the treatment program.
+(Turk, Swanson et al. 2010) These physiologic and cognitive-behavioral responses can be altered with appropriate training and insight, leading to partial control of central processing of pain, or influence the activation of descending pain inhibition pathways.
+(Fishman, Ballantyne et al. 2010; Lorenz and Hauck 2010) Training in one or more behavioral interventions for [chronic] pain might impart effective pain management tools and strategies for cervical radiculopathy (CR) patients. (van Tulder, Ostelo et al. 2000; Argoff, Albrecht et al. 2009; Jain 2009; Jain, Culpepper et al. 2009; Henschke, Ostelo et al. 2010) Persson, et al (Persson and Lilja 2001) found that patients with CR often have concomitant behavioral or emotional dysfunction and suggested that treatment outcomes were enhanced by the inclusion of a cognitive-behavioral approach to the treatment program.
 It is clear that catastrophizing, fear of pain, and anxiety can have an impact on the pain experience.
-There is evidence that catastrophizing has a biological influence on the endogenous opiod pain-control systems, systemic inflammatory processes, and may influence muscle tone, blood pressure, and heart contractility responses to pain.
-[11, 12] It is important to address depression, anxiety, and sleep disturbances as part of a comprehensive treatment program.
-[2, 13, 14]
+(Hirsh, George et al. 2008) There is evidence that catastrophizing has a biological influence on the endogenous opiod pain-control systems, systemic inflammatory processes, and may influence muscle tone, blood pressure, and heart contractility responses to pain.
+(Campbell and Edwards 2009; Quartana, Campbell et al. 2009) It is important to address depression, anxiety, and sleep disturbances as part of a comprehensive treatment program.
+(Smith, Quartana et al. 2009; Fishman, Ballantyne et al. 2010; McCracken 2010)

-Reviews of biopsychosocial rehabilitation and patient education programs for the treatment of neck pain have not revealed high quality studies which would support these approaches.
+Reviews of biopsychosocial rehabilitation (Karjalainen, Malmivaara et al. 2001) and patient education (Haines, Gross et al. 2009) programs for the treatment of neck pain have not revealed high quality studies which would support these approaches.
 Nevertheless, it is recommended that conservative care practitioners include behavioral interventions in their conservative treatment plans, and develop a network of behavioral intervention providers so that treatment options can be paired with the unique needs and preferences of each subject.

 It is well known and accepted that your state of mind can have a significant impact on how you perceive and manage your pain.
 There are many non-medication strategies that can be used to gain some control over how you are affected by pain.
 Treating associated problems such as depression, anxiety, or insomnia, which frequently accompany pain, can also help reduce pain levels.